Best Naturopathic Remedies For Allergies

 Local honey is based on the immunotherapy principle, in which gradual exposure to allergens helps desensitize the immune system.

-Regularly using local honey may cause a minor immunological reaction since it includes tiny amounts of pollen.
-The immune system's response to pollen may be modified by this repeated exposure, which may also lessen the amount of histamine produced—the chemical that causes allergy symptoms—and assist in decreasing the severity of the symptoms.
+This repeated exposure may modify the immune system's response to pollen.
+It may also lessen the amount of histamine produced—the chemical that causes allergy symptoms—and assist in decreasing the severity of the symptoms.
 The anti-inflammatory qualities of honey are generally known.

 There isn't much data linking local honey to allergies, but honey's anti-inflammatory properties could help lessen allergic reactions and inflammation brought on by allergies.